kl1nton/1_Applied_Basic_Science/3 Pathology.md

     E Ciprofloxacin

 ## Questions 91-95

 ### Question 91
+A patient admitted for elective cholecystectomy is detected as being infected with hepatitis B on preoperative screening.
+Which of the following serological markers signifies active viral replication in this patient?

+    A. HBsAg
+    B. HBeAg
+    C. IgM anti-HBc
+    D. IgG anti-HBc
+    E. IgG anti-HBs

 ### Question 92
+A variety of diseases has been found to be associated with certain HLA alleles.
+Which of the following disorders is associated with HLA-B27?

+    A. Chronic active hepatitis
+    B. Postgonococcal arthritis
+    C. Rheumatoid arthritis
+    D. Primary Sjögren’s syndrome
+    E. Type 2 diabetes

 ### Question 93
+A 65-year-old man, who is a smoker and has intermittent haematuria and costovertebral pain, presents to the Emergency Department with haemoptysis.
+On clinical examination, there is a palpable mass in the left flank and his laboratory investigations show polycythaemia, hypercalcaemia and eosinophilia.
+Which of the following is the most likely diagnosis in this man?

+    A. Oncocytoma of the left kidney
+    B. Angiomyolipoma of the left kidney
+    C. Renal cell carcinoma of the left kidney
+    D. Renal hamartoma of the left kidney
+    E. Wilms’ tumour of the left kidney

 ### Question 94
+The measurement of the serum TSH concentration using sensitive TSH assays provides the most useful single screening test for hyperthyroidism.
+Which of the following combinations of TSH and T4 levels suggest hyperthyroidism?

+    A. Low TSH, low T4
+    B. High TSH, normal T4
+    C. Normal TSH, low T4
+    D. Low TSH, high T4
+    E. High TSH, high T4

 ### Question 95
+Which of the following is a tumour-suppressor gene?

+    A. S/S
+    B. INT–2
+    C. HST–1
+    D. HGF
+    E. P53

 ## Questions 96-100

 ### Question 96
+Chloride-responsive metabolic alkalosis (urine chloride <20mmol/L) is seen in:

+    A. Loss of gastric secretions
+    B. Adrenal adenoma
+    C. Liddle’s syndrome
+    D. Congenital adrenal hyperplasia
+    E. Bartter’s syndrome

 ### Question 97
+The histopathology report of a patient with papillary carcinoma of urinary bladder indicates muscularis propria invasion with no nodes or distant spread.
+How would you stage this tumour?

+    A. Stage I
+    B. Stage II
+    C. Stage III
+    D. Stage IV
+    E. Stage 0a

 ### Question 98
+A 29-year-old woman presents with weight loss, abdominal pain and bloody diarrhoea.
+Sigmoidoscopy/colonoscopy reveals mucosal erythema and ulceration extending in a continuous fashion proximally from the rectum.
+Which of the following pathological findings would also be characteristic of this patient’s condition?

+    A. Bowel wall thickening
+    B. Fistulae
+    C. Pseudopolyps
+    D. Transmural lesions
+    E. Cobblestone appearance of the mucosa

 ### Question 99
+The hypocalcaemia in acute pancreatitis reflects:

+    A. Gangrenous necrosis
+    B. Caseous necrosis
+    C. Coagulative necrosis
+    D. Enzymatic fat necrosis
+    E. Liquefactive necrosis

 ### Question 100
+From a clinical standpoint, tumours of the testis are segregated into two broad categories: seminomas and non-seminomatous germ-cell tumours (NSGCTs).
+Which of the following statements about NSGCTs is true?

+    A. These tumours tend to remain localised to the testis for a long time
+    B. These tumours do not metastasise
+    C. These tumours are radiosensitive
+    D. These tumours are less aggressive
+    E. These tumours have a poorer prognosis

 ## Questions 101-105
 ### Question 101